sanjay-saxena/blog/content/blog/first.md

 ### Update config.toml

 You can update the minimal `~/Workdir/<username>-hugo/config.toml` that Hugo generated.
 For inspiration, you can look at Nate's `/tmp/npf/config.toml`.
+You should certainly update the following site attributes and parameters in:

+  * `baseURL`
+  * `title`
+  * `description`
+  * `disgusShortname`
+  * `copyright`
+  * URLs to social media sites using your own details

 ### Personalize Templates

-You should also personalize `~/Workdir/<username>-hugo/themes/hyde/layouts/chrome/sidebar.html` with your details.
+Here are some of the files that you need to update with your details:

+  * `~/Workdir/<username>-hugo/README.md`: Update the links and the repository names.
+  * `~/Workdir/<username>-hugo/static/README.md`: This README.md will get copied to the `public` folder when the site is generated and will end up in the content root of your generated site.
+Update the links using your site specific details.
+  * `~/Workdir/<username>-hugo/static/CNAME`: If you have a vanity domain name registered with a DNS provider, update this file with your domain name.
+This file also gets copied to the `public` folder when the site is generated and will end up in the content root of your generated site.
+If you do not have a domain name registered and are planning on using `https://<username>.github.io` to server your content, then you should delete this file.
+  * `~/Workdir/<username>-hugo/themes/hyde/layouts/chrome/sidebar.html`: Update the links for social networking sites with your information.
+Also, update the copyright and other boilerplate information.

 ### Merge Changes